esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranProto/README.md

 - `esmxBuildDL.yaml`- Standard ESMX YAML file describing the build dependencies of the `esmx_app` (the executable) on SiMoCo via the dynamic loading at run-time approach.
 - `esmxRunDL.yaml`  - Standard ESMX YAML file describing the run configuration suitable for the dynamic loading at run-time approach.

+Two additional primary items exist for the direct CMake approach:

+- `cmake`             - Subdirectory holding the `FindESMF.cmake`.
+This is used by the `CMakeLists.txt` file to find and access ESMF.
+- `CMakeLists.txt`    - The top-level CMake file.

 ### Usage

 #### Building the ESMX application